KireinaHoro/jsteward.moe/content/Networking/jsteward-tech-internal-network-design.md

 ## Part three: how are routes selected

-Note: IPv6 route is not discussed here.
+Note: IPv6 routes are not discussed here.
 All IPv6 data should simply follow its upstream's native IPv6 rules and go out into the public
 Internet wherever possible.

 The IPv4 traffic that goes through this network fall into *exactly* one of the following categories: